parulbhatnagar/UrbanSenseAIPoC/README.md

 - **Text-to-Speech (TTS)**: Reads analysis results aloud for clear, audible feedback.
 - **Speech Recognition**: Allows for hands-free operation using voice commands.
 - **Progressive Web App (PWA)**: Installable on mobile devices for an app-like experience with offline capabilities for the user interface.
-- **Secure API Key Storage**: Prompts for a Gemini API key on first use and stores it securely in the browser's local storage.
+- **Simplified Setup**: Uses a hardcoded API key for quick and easy local development.

 ---